PaulHancock/Aegean/doc/includes/MIMAS.md

   --maskcat region.mim INCAT OUTCAT
                         use region.mim as a mask on INCAT, writing OUTCAT --maskimage region.mim file.fits masked.fits
-                        use region.mim to mask the image file.fits and write masked.fits
-  --fitsmask mask.fits file.fits masked_file.fits
+                        use region.mim to mask the image file.fits and write masekd.fits --fitsmask mask.fits file.fits masked_file.fits
                         Use a fits file as a mask for another fits file.
 Values of blank/nan/zero are considered to be mask=True.
-  --negate              By default all masks will exclude data that are within
+  --negate              By default all masks will exclude data that are within the given region.
+Use --negate to exclude
-                        the given region.
-Use --negate to exclude data that is outside of the region instead.
+                        data that is outside of the region instead.
   --colnames RA_name DEC_name
                         The name of the columns which contain the RA/DEC data.
 Default=(ra,dec).

 Extra options:
   --threshold THRESHOLD
                         Threshold value for input mask file.
-  --fitsimage           Save the region as a fits image --debug               debug mode [default=False] --version             show program's version number and exit --cite                Show citation information.
+  --debug               debug mode [default=False] --version             show program's version number and exit --cite                Show citation information.

 Regions are added/subtracted in the following order, +r -r +c -c +p -p.
 This means that you might have to take multiple passes to construct overly complicated regions.
 ```

 ### Data model and operation